The luminosity function and clustering of bright quasars in the FLAMINGO cosmological simulations: Results

 Given its relatively low resolution (baryonic particle mass of $1\times10^9\,\msun$ for the L2p8\_m9 run) and the fact that black hole accretion is capped at the Eddington limit, it is perhaps not surprising that FLAMINGO struggles to reproduce the observed number density of bright quasars.
 The processes driving the accretion of gas on SMBHs and the evolution of quasar luminosities over time, in fact, are all sensitive to the small-scale physics that drives the gas from the central regions of the galaxy down to the sphere of influence of the SMBH.
 While a low-resolution simulation can hope to describe effectively the galactic-scale processes that ultimately determine the evolution of the SMBH over cosmic timescales, it has no hope in resolving the small-scale variability of the SMBH accretion process that is the primary driver of the quasar's instantaneous luminosity.
 Hence, it is very likely that the scatter in the luminosity of quasars in the simulation is significantly underestimated.
 For this reason, we experiment by adding log-normal scatter to the bolometric luminosities of quasars in FLAMINGO, and study the effect of this addition on the resulting quasar properties\footnote{The addition of log-normal scatter does not conserve the mean of the QLF distribution.
 To correct for this, we conserve the total luminosity emitted by all quasars by manually setting the mean of the sampled log-normal distribution to zero.}.
 When adding scatter, the bolometric luminosities of quasars can exceed the Eddington limit.
-Therefore, the addition of scatter effectively relaxes the assumption of Eddington-limited accretion in the simulation (see, e.g., Fig. \ref{fig:eta}).
+Therefore, the inclusion of scatter leads to apparent super-Eddington luminosities, without modifying the Eddington-limited SMBH growth implemented in \textsc{FLAMINGO} (\crefrange{eq:Bondi-Hoyle}{eq:accretion_rate}).
+Physically, this scatter means that the actual, instantaneous SMBH growth may fluctuate relative to the growth modeled by the simulation.

 We note that our aim is not to determine the precise level of scatter that best matches each of the datasets considered, nor to suggest that scatter is the primary cause of the discrepancy between model and observations.
 Instead, we seek to assess, through a simple correction, the impact of enhanced variability in quasars’ instantaneous bolometric luminosities, as expected given the limited resolution of FLAMINGO.
 To this end, we adopt a representative log-normal scatter of $\sigma = 0.75$ dex throughout this work, where $\sigma$ denotes the standard deviation of $\log_{10} L_{\rm bol}$.
 This relatively large value should be regarded as a conservative upper limit, ensuring that the two cases considered -- “with” and “without” scatter -- bracket the plausible range of outcomes.
 Larger scatter values would likely overproduce bright quasars and substantially distort the shape of the QLF.